goauthentik/authentik/website/blog/2023-11-30-automated-security-versus-the-security-mindset/item.md

 ---

-Automated security plays a large and increasingly overarching role in cybersecurity.
-With the growth of Machine Learning (ML) and Artificial Intelligence (AI), automation is frequently assumed to be the future of cybersecurity as a whole.
-However, thanks to the work of computer security experts like [Bruce Schneier](https://en.wikipedia.org/wiki/Bruce_Schneier), we've gained insight into the human adversaries that create the underlying problems in cybersecurity.
+Automation plays a large and increasingly important role in cybersecurity.
+Cybersecurity vendors promote their Machine Learning and Artificial Intelligence products as the inevitable future.
+However, thanks to the work of security experts like [Bruce Schneier](https://en.wikipedia.org/wiki/Bruce_Schneier), we have more insight into the human adversaries that create the underlying risks to network security, and a better understanding of why teaching humans to have a security mindset is the critical first step to keeping your network safe.

 > The best response to these malicious actors is to think like a security expert and develop the security mindset.